I lead a Zoom board workshop.

 Nine Reasons That Boards Don’t Engage in Fundraising Besides Being Unaware of Their Responsibilities

-As clients discover in Board Rx, the reasons boards struggle to ensure adequate financial resources are complicated.
+As clients discover, the reasons boards struggle to ensure adequate financial resources are complicated.
 Here are the ones that appear most frequently in my work besides knowing their roles.

 These members can’t imagine how they would find interested people and act if they found them.
 This was the problem in the Zoom group.